siberianfox/tinygwiki/TinyG-Configuration.md

 	$mt | Segment timing | Planner interpolation interval - NOTE: This value is accessible only as a single value - it does not appears in SYS group listings
 	$st | Switch type | 0=NO, 1=NC

-Gcode Initialization Defaults
+**Gcode Initialization Defaults **
 Gcode settings loaded on power up, abort/reset and Program End (M2 or M30).
-Changing these does NOT change the current Gcode mode, only the initialization settings
+Changing these does NOT change the current Gcode mode, only the initialization settings.
+These settings are part of the system group.

 	Setting | Description | Notes
 	--------|-------------|-------